Steve Andriole: Academia

 Andriole was a (tenured, full) Professor of Information Systems and Electrical & Computer Engineering at Drexel University in Philadelphia, Pennsylvania.
 He conducted applied research in information and software systems engineering, principally through the Center for Multidisciplinary Information Systems Engineering, which he founded and directed.
 While at Drexel University, with support from the Alfred P. Sloan Foundation, he designed and implemented the nation's first totally online Masters program in information systems (MSIS).
 The program was featured in the nationally broadcast PBS Special "net.learning."
 He was a Professor and Chairman of the Department of Information Systems & Systems Engineering at George Mason University where he held the George Mason Institute Endowed Chair.
 The ISSE department was home to 30 professors and had an annual external sponsored research budget of over $5 million.
 Several research centers were established in the department during this time including the Center for Computer Security, the Center for Software Engineering and the Center for Command, Control, Communications & Intelligence (C4I).

-Andriole is currently the Thomas G. Labrecque Professor of Business Technology at the Villanova School of Business, where he teaches in the undergraduate and MBA programs.
-He teaches Emerging Business Technologies, Technology as a Strategic Lever, Strategic Information Technology Artificial Intelligence/Machine Learning for Business and Innovation & Entrepreneurialism.[2]
+Andriole is currently the (tenured, full) Thomas G. Labrecque Professor of Business Technology at the Villanova School of Business, where he teaches in the undergraduate and MBA programs.
+He teaches Emerging Business Technologies, Technology as a Strategic Lever, Strategic Information Technology, Artificial Intelligence/Machine Learning/Generative AI for Business and Innovation & Entrepreneurialism.[2]
 His research focuses on digital technology optimization, technology management, technology adoption, and how emerging technology can modify or replace business processes and whole business models.